seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 comments: true
 ---

-In this post, we are going to estimate the weight of a fish species, Bream, using their height via a simple linear regression model.
-The description of the data set used here can be found in [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download).
+In this post, we want to estimate the weight of a species of fish called bream.
+This is done through a simple linear regression model using their height.
+A more detailed description of the data can be found on [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download).

-# Python libraries and Data
+# Import Libraries and Data

-We start by loading necessary Python libraries and the data for the post.
+We start by loading the necessary libraries and data.

 ```
 import pandas as pd